Grid diagrams and Heegaard Floer invariants: Enhanced domains of holomorphic polygons

 The {\em shadow} $\sh(\phi)$ of a homotopy class $\phi$ is defined as $\sh(D(\phi))$.
 See Figure~\ref{fig:shadow}.

 We will study homotopy classes $\phi$ by looking at their shadows, together with two additional pieces of data as follows.

 First, each homotopy class $\phi$ corresponds to a $(2+k)$-gon where one vertex is an intersection point $\y \in \Ta \cap \Tb^{\zed}$.
 In particular, $\y$ contains exactly one of the two intersection points between the alpha curve just below the marking $Z_i$ and the beta curve encircling $Z_i$, for $i=1, \dots, k$.
 Set $\epsilon_i = 0$ if that point is the left one, and $\epsilon_j = 1$ if it is the right one.
+(This corresponds to the fact that a generator $\y$ containing the right point has Maslov grading one higher than if it had the left point.)

 Second, for $i=1, \dots, k$, let $\rho_i \in \Z$ be the multiplicity of the domain $D(\phi)$ at the marking $Z_i$.

 Then, we define the {\em enhanced domain} $E(\phi)$ associated to $\phi$ to be the triple $(\sh(\phi), \epsilon(\phi), \rho(\phi))$ consisting of the shadow $\sh(\phi)$, the collection $\epsilon(\phi)=(\epsilon_1, \dots, \epsilon_k)$ corresponding to $\y$, and the set of multiplicities $\rho(\phi) = (\rho_1, \dots, \rho_k)$.